Get an advance payment of Universal Credit

 Repaying the advance payment

-Your regular Universal Credit payments will be reduced until the advance payment has been fully paid off - this should take up to:
+The amount of Universal Credit you get will be reduced until the advance payment has been fully paid off - this should take up to 12 months.

 You shouldn't be asked to pay this back any sooner if you can't afford it - contact your nearest Citizens Advice if you need help with this.